sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 'Mask from Selection' now works with layeredShaders

+'Mask from Selection' now works with multiple layer selection, adding one mask per layer

 'Mask from Selection' now respects existing masks or mask stacks  on creation by converting simple masks into a mask stack and adding the channel mask or in case of existing mask stacks adding to it.